ASquishyNerd/learn_c_the_hardway/readme.md

-# Just me going through the Exercises in the book
+# Just going through the Exercises in the book